deepskystacker/DSS/Installers/README.txt

 	DSSTrace_yyyy-mm-ddThh-hh-ssZ.log where the timestamp is GMT time.

 	The trace file will be deleted on normal application exit, but retained in the event of an exception.
 	An option is provided to keep the file.

 3. Add both Main Group and Group 1 at startup.

 4. Initial code changes for Qt 6.5.1 Dark/Light Theme support

-5. Add an option to turn off beeps on cmpletion of registering/stacking.
+5. Add an option to turn off beeps on completion of registering/stacking.

 6. Toolbar display improved (no square boxes round active/hovered buttons).